Aquilaafuadajo/aguadulce-dapp/README.md

 Follow [link](https://aguadulce-dapp.netlify.app/) to view live project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How To Run

+1. Install truffle following the link below

+- follow [link](https://trufflesuite.com/docs/truffle/how-to/install/) to install truffle on machine

-1. Clone the repo using the command below:
+2. Clone the repo using the command below:

 `git clone git@github.com:Aquilaafuadajo/aguadulce-dapp.git`

-2. go into the projects root folder and run the following command:
+3. Go to the project root folder and run the following command to boot ganache

-`npm install`

-3. Make sure you have the truffle, ganache and metamask extension installed on machine.

-- follow [link](https://trufflesuite.com/docs/truffle/how-to/install/) to install truffle on machine
-- follow [link](https://trufflesuite.com/ganache/) to install ganache
-- follow [link](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) to install metamask extension on your browser.

-4. Run Ganache and configure metamask to use ganache local network.
-Here's a great [article](https://coinsbench.com/connect-to-metamask-from-new-or-existing-web-application-with-truffle-and-ganache-f48aa763c0ac) on how to do this.

-5. Run the following command to deploy contract to the local test network

-`truffle compile`
+`cd ganache`
+`docker-compose up --build`

+4. Deploy your contract using the command below:

 `truffle migrate --reset`

-6. Copy the contract address from the console and paste in the .env file like below:
+5. Go into the root folder and past the contract address from the terminal and paste in docker-compose.yml file

-`REACT_APP_CONTRACT_ADDRESS=THE_ADDRESS_YOU_COPIED`
+`REACT_APP_CONTRACT_ADDRESS: THE_ADDRESS_YOU_COPIED`

-7. Run the `npm start` to start the application.
+6. Finally run `docker-compose up --build` to start the application

+7. go to localhost:3003 to view application